L'Histoire de Babar, le petit éléphant

 L'Histoire de Babar, le petit éléphant (The story of Babar, the little elephant), FP 129, is a composition for narrator and piano by Francis Poulenc, based on Histoire de Babar and written from 1940.
+Orchestral versions were later written by Jean Françaix and David Matthews.

 Genesis

 During the summer of 1940, Francis Poulenc stayed with cousins in Brive-la-Gaillarde.
 The children of the house, bored by his piano playing, put the book Histoire de Babar by Jean de Brunhoff on his piano and asked him to "play" the story.
 Poulenc obliged and freely improvised around the narrative situations that were proposed to him.
 In the following years, he often recalled this incident.
 L'Histoire de Babar was born from his memories.

 The score is dedicated to the eleven children who inspired it: "For my little cousins Sophie, Sylvie, Benoît, Florence and Delphine Périer; Yvan, Alain, Marie-Christine and Marguerite-Marie Villotte; And my little friends Marthe Bosredon and André Lecœur, in memory of Brive".
 It was created in a broadcast on 14 June 1946 played by the composer, assisted by the recitation of Pierre Bernac.
 In 1962, Jean Françaix proposed an orchestral version of the piece, which satisfied Poulenc.
 The English composer David Matthews also transcribed it for chamber orchestra.

 L'histoire de Babar is one of Francis Poulenc's most popular compositions.
 According to Guy Sacre, "it is in every respect a success, and one of the most accomplished works he has given to his instrument".